Fer-Jg/TownyAdvanced-Spanish/TownyAPI.md

 if (resident.hasTown())
    Town town = TownyAPI.getInstance().getDataSource().getTown(resident.getTown());

+// Or if you want to bypass the possible NotRegisteredException thrown by Resident#GetTown() use:
+Town town = resident.getTownOrNull();
+// Just remember to use resident.hasTown() or test that town isn't null.

 //When you've already got a townblock. if (townblock.hasTown())
    Town town = TownyAPI.getInstance().getDataSource().getTown(townblock.getTown());

+// Or use:
+Town town = townblock.getTownOrNull();
 ```
 You can skip the .hasTown() checks if you want to surround your code with a Try/Catch block.